AtharvaShembade/PaperSage/README.md

 - **Chat Sessions**:DB-backed sessions with history that persists across devices.
 - **Notes & Annotations**:Pin source chunks from chat to notes, add commentary.
 - **Citation Export**:Copy APA or BibTeX citation per paper.
+- **Streaming Responses**:Chat answers stream token-by-token so you see results as they're generated.

 ## Tech Stack